José José: Musical influence

+In 2006, Televisa produced a TV homage to José José in Acapulco, where singers such as José María Napoleón, Denisse de Kalafe, Francisco Céspedes, among others, performed several of his greatest hits live.
+A year later, in 2007, a bronze statue was unveiled in his honor in the Azcapotzalco area in Mexico City, where he grew up.

 In July 2008, Univision and the Latin Grammy recorded a special TV tribute in Miami to José José, called Latin Grammy Celebra: José José (Latin Grammy Celebrates: José José) at the BankUnited Center.
 Stars such as Marco Antonio Solís, Ana Bárbara, Alicia Villarreal, Olga Tañon, Luis Fonsi, David Bisbal, and Aventura performed some of his greatest hits live.
 Stars such as Plácido Domingo, Ricky Martin, Enrique Iglesias, Pepe Aguilar, Pedro Fernández, and RBD, showed their admiration with messages and greetings.
 Univision described José José as "One of the most beloved singers in Latin music."

-In 2007, a bronze statue was unveiled in his honor in the Azcapotzalco area in Mexico City, where he grew up.
-He was honored by the Las Vegas Walk of Stars with a celebrity star and a book signing at the Rio in Las Vegas on 20 November 2008.